gajendra-chandrakar/Java/README.md

 # reflection
-MyExporter.java , a demo of reflection to load external jar dyanamically and convert the any image format to PNG format.
+MyExporter.java , a demo of reflection to load external jar dyanamically and convert any image format to PNG format.